Staten Island Bus Accident Attorneys

 In fact, in one month alone, 13 accidents involved buses in Staten Island, as reported by the New York City Police Department (NYPD).
 Whether it’s a school bus, an MTA bus, or an intercity carrier—such as Greyhound, bus accidents are very serious, both due to the size of buses in comparison to other motor vehicles on the road, as well as the number of passengers, often unrestrained, who may be riding on the bus at the time of the crash.

 If you or your loved one has been injured in Staten Island in an accident involving a bus, you have legal options.
-An experienced personal injury attorney at Jacoby & Meyers, LLP, can help you understand those options.
+An experienced Staten Island personal injury lawyer at Jacoby & Meyers, LLP, can help you understand those options.

 “I had an amazing experience with Jacoby & Meyers, LLP.
 I would highly recommend them for anyone needing a law firm.” -Paul T.